Anglo-Iraqi War: Decision to launch air strikes made

 Also on 1 May, Ambassador Cornwallis received a response giving him full authority to take any steps needed to ensure the withdrawal of the Iraqi armed forces.
 Churchill also sent a personal reply, stating: "If you have to strike, strike hard.
 Use all necessary force."
 In the event that contact broke down between the British Embassy in Baghdad and the air base in Habbaniya, Air Vice-Marshal Smart was given permission to act on his own authority.

-Still in contact with the British Embassy and with the approval of Ambassador Cornwallis, Air Vice-Marshal Smart decided to launch air strikes against the plateau the following morning without issuing an ultimatum; as with foreknowledge the Iraqi force might start to shell the airbase and halt any attempt to launch aircraft.
+Still in contact with the British Embassy and with the approval of Ambassador Cornwallis, Air Vice-Marshal Smart decided to launch air strikes against the plateau the following morning without issuing an ultimatum, as with foreknowledge the Iraqi force might start to shell the airbase and halt any attempt to launch aircraft.

-Battle
+Campaign

 2 May

 Most combat operations of the Anglo-Iraqi War centred on the Habbaniya area.
 Starting early on 2 May, British airstrikes were launched against the Iraqis from RAF Habbaniya.
 While the largest number of British troops were ultimately assembled in the Basra area, an advance from Basra was not immediately practicable and did not get under way until after Rashid Ali's government was already collapsing.
 Initially, the Iraqi siege of RAF Habbaniya and the ability of the besieged British force there to withstand the siege was the primary focus of the conflict.
 Air Vice-Marshal Smart's decision to strike at the Iraqi positions with air power not only allowed his force to withstand the siege, but to neutralise much of Iraq's air power.
 While the relief force from Palestine arrived in Habbaniya after the siege was over, it did allow an immediate change over to the offensive.

 Siege of Habbaniya

 Air Vice-Marshal Smart's tactics to defend Habbaniya was to mount continuous bombing and strafing attacks with as many aircraft as possible.
-At 05:00 on 2 May 33 aircraft from Habbaniya, out of the 56 operational aircraft based there, and eight Wellington bombers, from Shaibah, began their attack.
+At 05:00 on 2 May 33 aircraft from Habbaniya, out of the 56 operational aircraft based there, and eight Wellington bombers from Shaibah began their attack.
 A few of the Greek pilots being trained at Habbaniya also joined in the RAF attack.
 Within minutes the Iraqis on the escarpment replied by shelling the base, damaging some planes on the ground.
-The Royal Iraqi Air Force (RIrAF) also joined in the fray over Habbaniya.
-RAF attacks were also made against Iraqi air fields near Baghdad, which resulted in 22 aircraft being destroyed on the ground; further attacks were made against the railway and Iraqi positions near Shaibah, with the loss of two planes.
-Throughout the day, the pilots from Habbaniya flew 193 sorties and claimed direct hits on Iraqi transports, armoured cars and artillery pieces; however five aircraft had been destroyed and several others had been put out of service.
-On the base 13 people had lost their lives and a further 29 wounded, including nine civilians.
+The Royal Iraqi Air Force (RIAF) also joined in the fray over Habbaniya.
+RAF attacks were also made against Iraqi air fields near Baghdad, which destroyed 22 aircraft on the ground; further attacks were made against the railway and Iraqi positions near Shaibah, with the loss of two planes.
+Throughout the day, the pilots from Habbaniya flew 193 sorties and claimed direct hits on Iraqi transports, armoured cars and artillery pieces; however five aircraft had been destroyed and several others put out of service.
+On the base 13 people were killed and 29 wounded, including nine civilians.

-By the end of the day, the Iraqi force outside of Habbaniya had grown to roughly a brigade.
+By the end of the day, the Iraqi force outside Habbaniya had grown to roughly a brigade.